epccs/RPUno/Hardware/README.md

 ## Inputs/Outputs/Functions

 ```
-        ATmega328p is a minimalistic easy to use microcontroller
-        12V SLA with an LT3652 solar charge controller
+        ATmega328p programs are compiled with open source tools that run nearly everywhere.
+        Input power can range from 7 to 36V DC
-        High side battery current sensing ADC2 (Charging) and ADC3 (Discharging).
+        High side current sense on input power connected to ADC6.
-        Vin power will automatically disconnect when the battery is low.
+        Input power voltage is divided down and connected to ADC7.
         Six pluggable digital input/outputs (DIO 3,4,10,11,12,13) with level conversion.
-        Digital interface has a 22 mA current source
+        Digital interface has two 22 mA current source
-        Input Capture (ICP1) with current sources for CAT5 pair current loops.
+        Input Capture (ICP1) with current sources for current loops.
-        ICP currrent sources are enabled with a digital control DIO 9.
         Two Analog channels ADC0, ADC1.
-        Two currrent sources for analog loops are enabled with a digital control DIO 9.
+        Two current sources for analog loops are enabled with a digital control DIO 9.
+        ICP and ADC current sources are enabled with a digital control DIO 9.
         Power to the Shield Vin pin is turned off with DIO 2.
-        MCU power (+5V) is converted with an SMPS from the battery power.
+        MCU power (+5V) is converted with an SMPS from the input power.
+        Up to an Amp can be safely used from the +5V.
 ```

 ## Uses

 ```
-        General Purpose Solar Controller
-        Flow Meter Data Acquisition using Capture Hardware (ICP1).
+        Data Acquisition using Capture Hardware (ICP1).
-        VIN to the shield can be powered down while the RPUno continues to run.
-        Power-maintained Bootstrap hardware e.g. starts a generator to pump some water on a blue moon.
+            Flow Meter
+            Rotating Hardware
+            PWM Output Temperature Sensors
+            PWM Output Capacitance Sensors
+        Automation
+            Clear a latch-up on a device powered with shield VIN pin.
+            Solid State Relay String (e.g. multi-phase power) control.
+            PLC replacement programmed with an open source toolchain.
 ```

 ## Notice